Investing in the Delta

 As a complement to the SEDAP investments, the DRA created the Community Infrastructure Fund (CIF) to target physical infrastructure projects that help build safer, more resilient communities in the Delta region.
 With the addition of the CIF to DRA’s portfolio of funding opportunities, DRA will have increased flexibility to support states and communities as they address the unmet infrastructure needs in the region.

-CIF investments can be used for projects that address flood control, basic infrastructure development, and transportation improvements.
+CIF investments can be used for projects that address flood control, basic public infrastructure development, and transportation infrastructure improvements.
 The CIF application and notification cycles coincide directly with the SEDAP timeline.

 For more information about CIF, download the CIF Administrative Program Manual.